apify/apify-client-js/docs/examples/index.md

 ## Passing an input to the Actor

 The fastest way to get results from an Actor is to pass input directly to the `call` function.
-Input can be set up, can be passed to `call` function and the reference of running Actor (or wait for finish) is available in `runData` variable.
+Input can be passed to `call` function and the reference of running Actor (or wait for finish) is available in `runData` variable.

 ```javascript
 import { ApifyClient } from 'apify-client';